Anchorsify/Anchorsify.github.io/_projects/SealingJutsu.md

 #### --( Shinsei Chinmoku Fuuin - Sacred Silence Seal )--
 Often used as a form of so-called 'loyalty seal', this has seen moderate popularity among various clandestine and/or extremist organizations within the ninja villages, as well as a means of helping ensure that double agents don't turn into triple agents.

- - Chakra: +15, raised to +30 if it hits
+ - Chakra: 15, raised to 30 if it hits
+ - Range: Touch
- - Speed: +10
+ - Speed: 18
- - Accuracy: -3
  - Special: Exclusive

-Effects: This is used as a link to any basic unarmed attack.
-When you apply this seal to a person, specify a topic.
+Effects: When you apply this seal to a person, specify a topic.
 This may be as broad ("anything involving Sand village") or as narrow ("the new jutsu you saw me use") as you wish.

 The victim may not attempt to communicate about that topic in any way, be it through speech, writing, or other methods.
 Intent is what matters here; if they think they're giving information about the subject, they are unable to.
 The same restrictions apply regarding this seal itself.
 That said, it's not particularly inconspicuous.
 While the seal itself prevents the victim from showing it off, it takes the form of a hexagram somewhere on their torso, back, or tongue (in which case it can't be seen without the person actually sticking their tongue out and someone checking for it) and is easily identifiable by anyone with Seal Training.

 You may, when applying this seal, also specify one exception to its restrictions.
 For example, you could say "other Leaf nin"--in which case the person with this seal could talk to other Leaf nin about the sealed topic, but nobody else.

 This seal trumps any genjutsu short of the Poison Truth Technique.

 #### --( Moji Hyouki no Jutsu - Rune Inscribing Technique )--
 A tricky seal, this allows the user to mold the chakra necessary for any ninjutsu technique they know and then 'freeze' it, holding it primed but inactive inside of a seal.
 Once a trigger condition occurs, the jutsu is released.
 Use of this technique to prepare explosive Katon techniques and leaving them around as a practical joke is strongly discouraged.